 For everyday classroom use by beginners, we recommend the Empire Music Classic Concert ukulele (model CL500) - an inexpensive but well-made uke with a good sound.
 There's also a soprano model (model E755T) which has a smaller sound but which may be a better fit for very small hands.

 Empire ukulele are available with machine heads (i.e. geared tuning pegs): link to concert size with machine heads.
 Link to soprano size with machine heads.
 Machine heads are more precise (many classroom teachers prefer them) but more difficult to replace if they break.
 Cases are a must.

-Other suitable instruments for beginners include those made by Kala Brand Instruments.
-Kala ukuleles are widely available in music stores around the world.
-Click here to explore their catalogue of instruments.
+Other suitable instruments for beginners include those made by Kala Brand Instruments and Ohana Ukuleles.
+Both brands are widely available in music stores around the world and offer an extensive selection of models and price points.